January 1, 2024

 Our goals for 2024 include:

 - Continued work with the Village of Honeoye Falls to determine how to stabilize temperature and humidity on the second floor of the Museum, and to make structural improvements to the Museum building.

 - Continued indexing and photographing our archival materials and donations of artifacts to the Museum.

-- Continued development of our new website at hfmhistorical.org, which we hope you bookmark and visit often.
+- Continued development of our new website, which we hope you bookmark and visit often.

-Please fill out a membership renewal form and return it with your dues payment.
+New for 2024: We have an online membership renewal form at https://hfmhistorical.org/membership-donation/ – we prefer that you use this to renew if you can.
+If you lack Internet access or just prefer paper, please fill out the printable membership renewal form and return it with your dues payment.
 Remember to include your e-mail address to receive timely and detailed notices of Historical Society program meetings and other events of interest.
 Any questions, please call me at 585-281-0014 or e-mail me at email@example.com.